Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Sapolsky · Why Zebras Don’t Get Ulcers

 Sustained cortisol — the kind that builds up when a stressor won’t go away — creates a very specific physical signature: a heaviness, a compression in the chest, a sense of pressure from all sides.
 Sapolsky documented this across thousands of subjects.
-Your brain encodes it as water because water is the only image in your vocabulary for pressure that comes from everywhere at once.
+Your brain encodes it as water not because water is symbolic, but because it is structurally, physiologically, the most accurate image available.
 Not dramatic.
 Accurate.

 You’re drifting off.
 Everything is finally loosening.
 And then — instant free fall, a lurch that pulls you awake with your heart slamming and your hands gripping nothing.
 You’ve probably been told this means you’re losing control of something.
 I read the actual neuroscience on it.
 The explanation is more interesting and considerably less dramatic.